trilogy-tud/trilogy-tud.github.io/_pages/about.md

 <h1>Methodology and scientific contributions </h1>

 TRiLOGy brings together interdisciplinary methodologies in order to reach its objectives.
 Strategic and operational level models for fleet management are critical in order to match the transportation demand with the right capacity at the right time.
 Developments on the autonomy side are crucial to enable a safe sailing.
 These fleet management and autonomy related methodologies need to interact for the success of TRiLOGy.
-Fleet management provides the optimized routes to the autonomy side for a detailed and safe trajectory planning.
-The autonomy side provides real-time data on congestion and travel times to fleet management for real-time optimization.
-Therefore, we have dedicated work packages for fleet management, autonomy and the coordination between them (Figure 2).
-For the planning and corresponding personnel, see section 11.